applefell/YuiBot-Rebuild/README.md

 # YuiBot-Rebuild
 A rebuild of my original YuiBot discord bot but cool now :sunglasses:

-# NO LONGER GETTING UPDATED
-For more recent updates go to [YuiBot-v13](https://github.com/applefell/YuiBot-v13)

 # Requirements
+* 64-bit operating system
-* Computer
+* MongoDB account

 # Running the bot
 * unzip the .zip file the bot comes in
 * open a command prompt in the bots directory
 * run `npm install`
-* insert your bots token to `config.json`
+* insert your bots token, MongoDB connection string, Discord ID to `config.json`
 * run `node index`

 # Goals